cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ## BAM visualisation

-We will use IGV to visualise our alignment and, as it is installed on this container, you can just type:
+We can use IGV to visualise our alignment and, as it is installed on this VM, you can just type:
 ```
 igv &
 ```

-Load your reference genome (check Genomes - Load Genome from File) and then one of the bam files (check File - Load from File).
+Load your chr3.fa reference genome (check Genomes - Load Genome from File) and then one of the bam files (check File - Load from File).

 Use the navigation box to go and have a look at some of the regions we